almakhmudov/LTTC-Homework--CIS-TDHF/README.md

 ```

 > [!IMPORTANT]
-> This program works only with the aforementioned atoms, molecules and basis sets combintaions.
+> This program works only with the aforementioned atoms, molecules and basis sets combinations.
 Otherwise it won't produce any results.

 ## Acknowledgments
 This project is based upon data and instructions provided by Pina Romaniello.